inutoshi/inutoshi/doc/README.md

 ### Unix

-You need the Qt4 run-time libraries to run Dogecoin-Qt.
+You need the Qt4 run-time libraries to run Inutoshi-Qt.
 On Debian or Ubuntu:

 	sudo apt-get install libqtgui4

 Unpack the files into a directory and run:

-- bin/32/dogecoin-qt (GUI, 32-bit) or bin/32/dogecoind (headless, 32-bit)
+- bin/32/inutoshi-qt (GUI, 32-bit) or bin/32/inutoshid (headless, 32-bit)
-- bin/64/dogecoin-qt (GUI, 64-bit) or bin/64/dogecoind (headless, 64-bit)
+- bin/64/inutoshi-qt (GUI, 64-bit) or bin/64/inutoshid (headless, 64-bit)

 ### Windows

-Unpack the files into a directory, and then run dogecoin-qt.exe.
+Unpack the files into a directory, and then run inutoshi-qt.exe.

 ### OSX

-Drag Dogecoin-Qt to your applications folder, and then run Dogecoin-Qt.
+Drag Inutoshi-Qt to your applications folder, and then run Inutoshi-Qt.

 ### Need Help?